Nowell Agency, Inc.

-This is the reason long-term care insurance was developed – we want to protect ourselves from becoming a burden to our family and friends.
-At the Nowell Agency, your need for independence is what drives our commitment to giving you the best coverage.
+This is the reason long-term care insurance policies were developed – we want to protect ourselves from becoming a burden to our family and friends.
+At the Nowell Agency, your need for independence is what drives our commitment to give you the best coverage.

-According to experienced insurance adjusters, the persons who are most at risk of needing long-term care are those who:
+Who needs long term care insurance?
+According to experienced long term care insurance adjusters, the persons who are most at risk of needing long-term care are those who:

 - are elderly

 - have a poor diet

 - have a family history of degenerative diseases

 It should be noted that some physical activities cause injuries that can also be included as a definitive risk for causing long-term care insurance needs.